TanStack/query/docs/react/overview.md

 - Managing memory and garbage collection of server state
 - Memoizing query results with structural sharing

 If you're not overwhelmed by that list, then that must mean that you've probably solved all of your server state problems already and deserve an award.
-However, if you are like a vast majority of people, you either have yet to tackle all or most of these challenges and we're only scratching the surface!
+However, if you are like a vast majority of people, you either are yet to tackle all or most of these challenges and we're only scratching the surface!

 React Query is hands down one of the _best_ libraries for managing server state.
 It works amazingly well **out-of-the-box, with zero-config, and can be customized** to your liking as your application grows.